-The permanent company is the beating heart of the CCNR.
-It consists of four dancers who present an unusual and highly engaged form of artistic expression that permeates the entire project.
+The company is the beating heart of the CCNR.
+The dancers present a highly engaged form of artistic expression that permeates the entire project.
 The company continually explores different directions, and presents Yuval’s repertoire.
 It embodies the desire to give birth to daring creations that reflect in-depth work on the writing of movement and strong relationships with music and acoustic research.

 The CCNR tours both in France and internationally with its repertoire and site-specific projects, offering audiences unique experiences.
 The company and its collaborators have been invited to numerous prestigious dance venues, and have left a lasting impression with their powerful pieces and bold performers.